 Broken Bones from Careless Acts are Common

 Broken bones are commonly caused by a wide variety of negligent acts resulting in trauma.
-Among the common causes of such orthopedic injuries in Southwest Florida are the following:
+Among the common causes of fractures, and similar orthopedic injuries, in Southwest Florida are the following:

 - car accident